 The purpose of allocating different asset groups to user groups in the port system is to provide a set of investment signals both to the NPA and service providers based on the flow of revenue.
-It is important that the investment signals reflect the underlying asset structure to facilitate the correct flow of investment allocation, clearly in the public interest.
+It is important that the investment signals reflect the underlying asset structure to facilitate the correct flow of investment allocation.
 The allocation or attribution of the cost of port assets takes into consideration which user classes depend more on a particular asset type and the extent to which they would be affected if the infrastructure did not exist.
 Therefore, in considering where the burden of this asset class allocation should be, the Regulator also looked at the activities of the different users and the benefit they derive there from.
-The lack of a methodology to allocate benefit or use in a more precise manner necessarily results in an approximation or general allocation.
-Any proposal or development of a more precise methodology will be taken into consideration going forward as cost reflectivity is the ultimate objective of the Tariff Strategy.